-The Etihad Stadium is located toward the east of Manchester, at about 1.5 miles from Manchester’s city centre and slightly less from Manchester Piccadilly Station.
+Etihad Stadium is located toward the east of Manchester at about 1.5 miles from Manchester’s city centre and slightly less from Manchester Piccadilly Station.

-If arriving by car, the stadium can be best reached from the M60 (running east from the city).
+If arriving by car, the stadium can best be reached from the M60 (running east from the city).
 Take either junction 22 or 24, and drive east towards the city centre.
-From there on, follow the signs to Sportcity.
+From there on, follow the signs for Sportcity.

 Address: Etihad Stadium, SportCity, Manchester, M11 3FF

-The area around the Etihad Stadium is among the poorest of Manchester, and apart from the odd pub, there are little options for eating and drinking.
+The area around the Etihad Stadium is not one of the best of Manchester, and apart from the odd pub there are few options for eating and drinking.

-The city centre is at walking distance though, and one can therefore just as well eat and drink there and then walk or take a bus to the stadium.
-There are some bars around Piccadilly Station, closest to the stadium, but other nightlife areas such as the Northern Quarters, The Printworks (both north of the center), Deansgate Locks (south), or around the Town Hall are not too far away.
+The city centre is at walking distance though, and one can therefore just as well eat and drink there and then walk or take the metrolink to the stadium.
+There are some bars around Piccadilly Station, closest to the stadium, but other nightlife areas such as the Northern Quarters, The Printworks (both north of the center), Deansgate Locks (south), or around the Town Hall are not too far away either.

 Tickets for Manchester City games can be bought online, or by phone +44 (0) 161 444 1894.

-Manchester City offers guided stadium tours around the Etihad Stadium, that include visits to the dressing room, players’ tunnel, directors’ box, press conference room, and the dug outs.
-The tour lasts approximately 90 minutes.
+Manchester City offer guided stadium tours around the Etihad Stadium, that include visits to the dressing room, players’ tunnel, directors’ box, press conference room, and the dug outs.
+The tours last approximately 70 minutes.